 3. Take Washing Powder/Soap

-Getting your washing done is extremely cheap in a lot of places, but these things still add up.
+Getting your washing done or paying for a laundrette is extremely cheap in a lot of places, but these things still add up over time.

 Taking along some (preferably eco-friendly) soap for your clothes will mean you can wash your underwear, socks and a few vital garments in the shower or sink, so you don’t have to get a wash done as often.

-Shove in a piece of string for a washing line, or even use your dental floss.
+Shove in a piece of string for a make-shift washing line, or even use your dental floss!

 4. Raid the Charity Shops

 Despite all the packing lists out there telling you that you need the latest gear, there’s no need to go out and spend hundreds on the kit before you go.